 Banners of this type were often hoisted on single vertical staffs that held the rope aloft in the center.
 This basic style was both carried in parades and affixed on mounts indoors.
 Similar decorations and banners can be seen along the walls at early political conventions, or hoisted among benches, where they denoted the positions of the seating of attendees from various states.
 Others in the same form are known for Illinois, Mississippi, Oregon, Pennsylvania, Delaware, Virginia, Louisiana, Kansas, and Massachusetts, as well as New York City.
+The latest state among these is Kansas, which gained statehood in the opening year of the Civil War (1861).
 The presence of the New York City example strongly suggests that whatever event they were used at occurred in New York.

-The 1868 Democrat National Convention was held in Manhattan at Tammany Hall.
-A colorful illustration, printed for Joseph Shannon’s Manual of the Corporation of the City of New York, shows the interior of the building masterfully festooned with patriotic banners, medallions, and buntings of similar nature, but none that match this particular style.
-Only the front and central interior are pictured, but two full sets of state identifying decorations are shown.
-This banner and its mates could well have hung elsewhere on the premises.
-No Republican National Conventions were held in New York during the 19th century.
+A colorful illustration, printed for Joseph Shannon’s Manual of the Corporation of the City of New York, shows the interior of the building masterfully festooned with patriotic banners, medallions, and buntings of similar nature.
+Only the front and the central interior are pictured, but two full sets of state-identifying decorations are shown.
+Though neither happens to match this particular style, the particular banners may have been the set carried in the parade that accompanied the event, and may have afterwards been hung elsewhere on the premises.
+The amount of wealth at Tammany Hall at the time, and the artistic resources available to produce the banners, were more easily accessed in New York than anywhere else in the nation.

 Provenance: Christies Auction, 2002.
 Illustrated in “Stars & The Stripes: Patriotic Motifs in American Folk Art” by Deborah Harding, (2002, Rizzoli International Publications, New York,) p.
 52-53.
 The Harding text likely is incorrect by attempting to identify the illustration as depicting the Crittenden Compromise.
 In my opinion, neither man resembles former Kentucky Congressman and Governor, United States Senator and Attorney General, John J. Crittenden.
 Whether shown as gentlemen or woodsmen, the two figures on the myriad of depictions of the Kentucky State Seal always have different clothing, different styles of hair, etc. Perhaps the paper falling off the table is suggestive of the failed Crittenden measure to keep slavery constitutional, and hopeful agreement within the state to leave it behind, but the bookcase and table, with quill and pen, appear regularly in some of the earliest illustrations of the seal.